top of page

 THE PROPOSED SOLUTION

-• Reposition the property for mult- residential use.
+• Reposition the property for multi- residential use.

 • Use a creative method for the achieving of needed density while greatly mitigating its impact on the neighbouring properties.